WE’VE GOT YOUR BACK

 Shelley was outraged.
 She fumed that Henri’s “entire complaint is false [and] outrageous… the trespass claim is ridiculous… in those boundary trees were enclosed by me, prior to any survey being done, based on a good faith belief that property encompassing the trees was mine… no intentional tort will lie” She contended Mid-Century’s decision to deny her claim was “clearly error.”

 Shelley’s insurance policy covered her from injury due to accidents.
-Shelley’s problem, of course, was that she said the accident was that the trees might really by Henri’s and not shared, and that she and her guys might trimmed more than they were entitled to.
+Shelley’s problem, of course, was that she said the accident was that the trees might really be Henri’s and not shared, and that she and her guys might have trimmed more than they were entitled to.
 But they did not mean to.
 Fact is, however, the “accident” had to be conduct, not its unintended result.
 If Shelley had run over the trees with a bulldozer while she was digging a hole for a pool, that would be an accident.
 But “accident” is like “intent” in trespass.
-You don’t have to intend to walk onto some else’s land.
+You don’t have to intend to walk onto someone else’s land.
 You just have to intend to step where you step.
 If that land belongs to someone else – whether you knew it or not – you’ve trespassed.

 Shelley intended to prune the trees.
 It was no accident, whether she was right in her belief that she could do so or not.
 Thus, the insurance company could not possibly be liable, and it did not have to defend her.

 So Shelley lost big (and spent a lot on legal fees) before ever squaring off against Henri.
 Lesson?
 It might make good reading some evening (when nothing good is streaming on Netflix) to read your homeowner’s insurance policy.
 Sometimes, it can be scarier than a slasher movie.